InterMedIT/spfx-wp-faqaccordion/README.md

 ## Summary

 - Extends the [FAQ Accordion webpart](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-accordion-dynamic-section) by Valeras Narbutas, which extended [the orginal](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-accordion-section) by Erik Benke and Mike Zimmerman.
 In addition to a category select, this version includes selecting a list on a specific site (defaults to current site), and selecting a column on which to sort displayed items.
-- Adds a collapsible accordion section to an Office 365 SharePoint page or Teams Tab.
+- Adds a collapsible accordion widget ideal for displaying FAQs to a SharePoint page or Teams Tab.
-- Ideal for displaying FAQs.
 - Allows display of rich text, including hyperlinks and images.
-- When adding the web part, you'll be prompted to select a list from a property panel dropdown (target list must be created beforehand with FAQ type Question and Answer and at least one Choice type column for determining the category.
-You can optionally include a sort column).
-- The web part expects a column called Category of type choice.
-This column allows multiple FAQ webparts to draw from and be managed by a single list.
-- The web part will automatically load all the properties in three dropdowns.
-One for Accordion Title, one for Accordion Content that must be html type, and one for category that must be of type choice.
-The user can select different options for these three dropdowns, however.
 - This will generate an accordion with one section for each item in the list.
-- Modifications/deletions/additions to the list items in the target list of an added web part are automatically reflected on the page.
+- Modifications to the source list are automatically reflected in the webpart.
+- Category column allows multiple FAQ webparts to draw from and be managed by a single list.

 ## Usage